What Happens When Lived Experience Gets a Seat at the Design Table

 Beat 1.
 Name the gap:

 Pull your organizational chart.
 Identify every role occupied by a person with direct lived experience.
-Now ask: how many of those roles have the authority to set or modify a program outcome metric?
-SAMHSA’s National Model Standards for Peer Support Certification (June 2023) recommends peer integration into evaluation and quality improvement.
+Ask: how many of those roles have the authority to set or modify a program outcome metric?
+SAMHSA's June 2023 National Model Standards for Peer Support Certification recommends peer integration into evaluation and quality improvement.
 If your lived-experience staff are excluded from both, you are not integrating system intelligence.
 You are extracting narrative.

 Beat 2.
 Name what the silence means: